mwunsch/rumoji/README.md

 Implement the emoji codes from emoji-cheat-sheet.com using a tool like [gemoji](https://github.com/github/gemoji) along with Rumoji, and you'll easily be able to transform user input with raw emoji utf-8 into images you can show to all users.

+Currently, Rumoji only supports the _People_ characters in emoji-cheat-sheet, but that will change!

 _Having trouble discerning what's happening in this README?_ You might be on a device with NO emoji support!
 All the more reason to use Rumoji.
 Transcode the raw utf-8 into something users can understand across devices!

 Thanks!